RGarciaLago/Wallpaper_Collection/README.md

 ## Installation
-Download [all wallpapers](https://github.com/RGarciaLago/Wallpaper_Collection/tree/main/wallpapers) to the `/media/fat/wallpapers/` folder on your SD card.
-Remove the menu.jpg/menu.png file (if present) from the root of the micro SD card if those files exist.
+Download all [wallpapers](https://github.com/RGarciaLago/Wallpaper_Collection/tree/main/wallpapers) to the `/media/fat/wallpapers/` (root folder) on your SD card.
+Remove the menu.jpg/menu.png file from the root folder of the micro SD card if those files exist.

 ### Updates
 You can automatically download and get latest with the MiSTer update script and [update_all](https://github.com/theypsilon/Update_All_MiSTer) by adding the following text to `/media/fat/downloader.ini`: